bassmanitram/actions-for-nautilus/configurator/help.md

 Why would you want to do this?

-Well, firstly, if you want top execute a shell script that is not itself executable, does not have a "hash bang" (`#!/path/to/shell`) stanza as its first line, and/or in the system executable PATH, you will need to set this option.
+Well, firstly, if you want top execute a shell script that is not itself executable, does not have a "hash bang" (`#!/path/to/shell`) stanza as its first line, and/or is not in the system executable PATH, you will need to set this option.

 Writing shell scripts to be executed by this extension is a prime use case, allowing you to implement just about any scenario imaginable and have it available in the Nautilus context menu.

-But this option can _also_ avoid the need for writing a script at all:
+But this option may _also_ avoid the need for writing a script at all:

 ![Pipe command](images/pipe-command.png)

-This command string is a shell pipeline! it executes _three_ commands
+This command string is a shell pipeline!
+It executes _three_ commands

-* `echo` the basenames of all the files in the selection to `stdout` (again, the `%B` is a placeholder),
+* `echo`, to write the basenames of all the files in the selection to `stdout` (again, `%B` is a file detail placeholder),
 * `xclip` with parameters that tell it to
   * Read `stdin` (i.e. the `stdout` from the `echo` command)
   * Set the contents of the desktop _primary_ clipboard to that
-  * pass that out on `stdout`
+  * re-echo `stdin` to `stdout`
 * `xclip` again, this time with parameters that tell it to
   * Read `stdin` (i.e. the `stdout` from the first `xclip` command)
   * Set the contents of the desktop _default_ clipboard to that

-(Read the `xclip` documentation for more details about the clipboards)
+(Read the `xclip` documentation for more details about the available clipboards)

-After executing this action, the default and primary clipboards will contain the basenames of all the files that selected.
+After executing this action, the default and primary clipboards will contain the basenames of all the files that you selected.
 You can then paste them wherever you want.

 Another really instructive example: